-bentART was established in the Blue Mountains in 2005 to celebrate works in the visual arts of Australian Lesbian, Gay, Bisexual, Transgender and Intersex (“LGBTQI”) artists.
+bentART was established in the Blue Mountains in 2005 to celebrate works in the visual arts of Australian lesbian, gay, bisexual, transgender, intersex, queer, asexual and other sexually or gender diverse (LGBTIQA+) artists.

 Each year over the June long weekend, the annual 4-day bentART exhibition is held in the Blue Mountains of New South Wales.

-The inspiration of three Blue Mountains women, bentART has evolved into the largest LGBTQI art event in Australia.
-Initially, for LGBTQI artists living in (or with a strong association with) the Blue Mountains, bentART is now open to LGBTQI artists resident in Australia.
+The inspiration of three Blue Mountains women, bentART has evolved into the largest LGBTIQA+ art event in Australia.
+Initially, for LGBTIQA+ artists living in (or with a strong association with) the Blue Mountains, bentART is now open to all LGBTIQA+ artists resident in Australia.

-In 2015 a new category of SmartPhoneography was added allowing artists to enter works created using only their mobile phone.
+In 2015 a new category of Pet SmartPhoneography was added allowing members to enter works created using only their mobile phone device.

-bentART has become a highlight of the Queens Birthday weekend of activities in the Blue Mountains for the lesbian and gay community in New South Wales and beyond.
-In 2019 the prize pool was in excess of $11,000 and the following awards were given:
+bentART has become a highlight of the Kings Birthday weekend of activities in the Blue Mountains for the lesbian and gay community in New South Wales and beyond.

 bentART was originally auspiced by the Mountains Community Resource Network before becoming incorporated under the NSW Associations Act in 2009.